alphanodes/additionals/docs/index.rst

 Features
 --------

-* use "Project guide" on project overview page
+* Dashboard (Drag&Drop) Support
-* global header for all projects
+* Text for login page
-* global footer for all projects
+* Global footer for all projects
-* welcome text for login page
+* Welcome text for login page
-* global sidebar content support
+* Global sidebar content support
-* set info message above new ticket (e.g. for guidelines)
+* Note for new issues above issue content (e.g. for guidelines)
+* PDF for wiki pages
-* wiki macros for:
+* Wiki macros for:

   * asciinema
   * cryptocompare